-Undergraduate students must attempt the WPE during the semester in which they complete 65 units.
+Undergraduate students must attempt the WPE after they complete 30 units and before they complete 50 units.
 Transfer students must attempt the WPE in their first semester in residence at CSULB.
 All undergraduate students are expected to satisfy the GWAR within 1 year of their first WPE attempt and must satisfy the requirement to graduate.

 Students who receive a score of 4 or higher on the analytical writing test of the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT) may submit their score to satisfy the GWAR.
-A copy of the official score report should be submitted to Enrollment Services (123 Brotman Hall).
+A copy of the official score report should be submitted to Enrollment Services (123 Brotman Hall) or to Testing, Evaluation & Assessment (BH-216).
 Students who are off-campus or reside outside the United States may contact the GWAR coordinator for more information.

 Under certain circumstances, students may request 2 hours (“extended time”) to complete the WPE.
 This option is primarily intended for students who are non-native English speakers who will benefit from having more than 75 minutes to complete the exam.
 To request extended time, download the Extended Time Application Form, complete the form, and submit it to Testing, Evaluation & Assessment (216 Brotman Hall) by the extended time deadline.

 Based on their scores on their first WPE attempt, students are required to follow an appropriate GWAR pathway.
 Students who fail to comply promptly will have registration holds placed on their records.
 Students whose 1st WPE attempt was prior to Fall 2010 are urged to follow the appropriate pathway based on their highest WPE score.

 WPE score notices include instructions to comply with one of the following pathways: